luisatomo/PHPSymfonyTest/README.md

 9.3.
 A Client can be created properly

 9.4.
 Assert that result from (3.3) contains `Amazon` and `Google` and not contains any other company from `E-Commerce` industry

+9.5 Add a Unit test so you can assert all email cases from task (7).
+All valid email cases must succeed on your delivered regex, as well as all the invalid ones must fail.

 DOCKER
 =====